Q & A

 What is health?
 How can we understand health?

 According to Chinese medicine, health involves balance.
 It is also related to wholeness and holiness – health, wholeness, and holiness have the same etymological root.
-Thus, we could say that health implies balance in sacred wholeness (see also Quotes on
+Thus, we could say that health implies balance in sacred wholeness (see also

 What does healthy thinking mean?